bennettvansoelen/Hello_World/README.md

+# Title
+Repository Practice
-# Hello_World
+# Description
-Sample Repository for BAIS:3050
+This is a sample repository for BAIS:3050
+#

 Hello Friends,